komposable/komponent/README.md

 #### Change default root path

-You can change the default root path ("frontend") to another path where Komponent should be installed and components generated.
+You can change the default root path (`frontend`) to another path where Komponent should be installed and components generated.
 You need to change `komponent.root` in an initializer.

 ```rb
 Rails.application.config.komponent.root = Rails.root.join("app/frontend")